TwoBitMachines/FlareEngineDocs/docs/html/_sources/AI/nodes.rst.txt

    * - Animation Signal
      - Sets an animation signal true for the AI.

+   * - BoxCollider2D Size
+     - Change the size and offset of a BoxCollider2D.

    * - Captured By Yoshi
      - This AI can be captured by Yoshi.